 Cut non-essential expenses.
 For example, replace your gym membership with walks or running outdoors, cook meals and snacks instead of ordering take out for lunch, invite friends over for drinks instead of going to a bar, and make coffee at home instead of driving through your local coffee shop.
 You can also look into free entertainment in your local neighborhood instead of going to a movie.

 Evaluate your living expenses.
 Move to a cheaper apartment, move in with friends or family, or live with roommates to trim your household expenses substantially.
 Reduce your energy usage to save on utility bills.

 Trim your transportation costs.
 If you have an expensive car, especially if it still requires a hefty loan payment, look into selling it and buying a cheaper used car.
-Talk to friends and coworkers to see if anybody would want to carpool to work, or check if public transportation would save you commuting costs.
+Talk to friends and coworkers to see if anybody would want to carpool to work, or check if public transportation would reduce commuting costs.

-Set aside every raise, bonus, gift, tax return, and extra money you receive, including little payments like credit card reward checks.
+Save every raise, bonus, gift, tax return, and extra money you receive, including little payments like credit card reward checks.

 Put your funds out of easy reach

 If you only have a year to save up for your down payment, you probably don't have enough time to put your money in stocks or anything else that includes any risk.
 Your best option is likely an online savings account or a savings account with a credit union, which can often offer a slightly better interest rate than a regular bank.
 In addition, avoid acquiring an ATM card with your savings account so that you cannot remove money quickly or easily.
 In other words, make it difficult to sabotage your savings.